jitendar-singh/bankAPI/README.md

 5)Repay Loan

-Software Requiremnts to run on Ubuntu Machine
+Software Requirements to run on Ubuntu Machine
 ---------------------------------------------
 1)Docker
     Set up the repository